Rutgers-RPL/Remote_Arm_UI/README.md

 # ESP32 Avionics Command Console (Web BLE)

 This project provides a high-fidelity, single-page web interface for controlling an ESP32 "Master" board via the Web Bluetooth API (BLE).
-Designed with a SpaceX-inspired "Dark Mode" aesthetic, it allows for real-time arming and monitoring of multiple hardware nodes (Master + Sub-Boards).
+It allows for real-time arming and monitoring of multiple hardware nodes (Master + Sub-Boards).

 ## Features